 The THC to CBD ratios of all three cannabis subspecies have changed significantly since commercial breeding began in earnest in the last 20 years.
 As stated earlier, indica, sativa, and ruderalis are terms more applicable to growth characteristics than cannabinoid content.

 How long does it take to grow ruderalis?

 Ruderalis plants usually flower 21 to 35 days after they begin to sprout leaves and are ready for harvest in another 49 to 77 days.
 Wild ruderalis plants likely began to flower quickly and automatically and developed their short, stocky stature due to the extreme environments found in their native habitat.

 Ruderalis plants do produce a few buds, though they tend to be small.

 People aren't likely to find ruderalis strains for sale at a dispensary because the species is generally of greater interest to growers.
 Autoflowering seeds, which have ruderalis lineage, may be available.

 You've probably noticed how hybrid cultivars have become as prominent as indicas and sativas, if not more so.
 All modern cultivars are technically hybrids, but the plants we officially classify as hybrids are the intentional crossbreeds of indicas and sativas, designed to produce specific qualities and effects.
-Similarly, growers breed hybrids with ruderalis strains to create hybrid seeds that auto-flower and exhibit physical traits conducive to an indoor grow environment.
-Growers often label ruderalis hybrids as “Automatic” or “Auto” in reference to autoflowering.
-Popular examples include Royal Haze Auto, Amnesia Haze Auto, and Royal Bluematic.
+Similarly, growers breed hybrids with ruderalis strains to create hybrid seeds that auto-flower and exhibit desirable physical traits.
+Growers often label ruderalis hybrids as automatic or auto in reference to autoflowering.
+Popular examples include Royal Haze Auto, Amnesia Haze Auto, and Northern Lights Automatic.